patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/empty-state/empty-state.md

 ![Mobile page empty state](./img/mobile-page-es.jpg)

-**In-table, card or wizard empty states**
+**In-table, card, or wizard empty states**

-Empty states within a table, card or wizard should always be horizontally and vertically centered on their background, with an outside padding of 24px on all sides.
+Empty states within a table, card, or wizard should always be horizontally and vertically centered on their background, with an outside padding of 24px on all sides.

 ![In table empty state](./img/table-es.jpg)